sohooo/dotvim2/README.md

 ## Features

 - complete package with useful plugins, bindings and colorschemes
-- fully portable; place this `vimrc` anywhere you want
+- fully portable; place this package and `vimrc` anywhere you want
 - nicely structured and fine-tuned `vimrc` config for easy extension/modification
 - enhanced markdown editing with folding, fenced code highlighting and TOC
 - distraction-free writing mode with focus on current paragraph